Facilitation

 Relationships

-When the boundaries between facilitator and participants become more fluid, challenges for facilitators can arise.
-Sharing the same values and vision of a participative and pluralistic civil society is a prerequisite for creating a trusting atmosphere where participants can open themselves to others.
+When the boundaries between educators and participants become more fluid, challenges for educators can arise.
+Sharing the same vision of how communication and collaboration should happen and a common ground for a democratic learning culture are prerequisite for a trusting atmosphere where participants can open up.
+In this sense, participants and educators are equals.

-On the other hand, situations continually crop up where facilitators have to give orientation, act as a role model, or inspire others through their own experience or expertise.
+On the other hand, situations continually come up where educators have to provide orientation, act as a role model, or inspire others through their experience or expertise.

 Relation-management.png